1. Introduction

 5.1 No Clear Revenue Data or Health Spending

-Since the implementation of the SSB tax in 2022, the government has not released data on revenue generated or how those funds have been used to support improved health outcomes.
+Since the implementation of the SSB tax in 2022, the government has not released data on revenue generated or how those funds have been used to support health services.
 Without transparency and earmarked spending, the tax risks becoming a revenue-generation tool with little public health return.

 5.2 Disproportionate Focus on SSBs